razvanstanga/varnish-caching-wordpress-plugin/readme.txt

 * Override default TTL in posts/pages
 * Purge key based PURGE
 * Debugging option
+* console precise manual purges

-Purges Varnish Cache when your site is modified.
+This plugin also purges Varnish Cache when your site is modified.

 Varnish Caching sends a PURGE request to Varnish Cache when a page or post is modified.
 This occurs when editing, publishing, commenting or deleting an item, and when changing themes.